13 October 2024

 The episode concludes with a poignant and revealing moment as Daniel Faraday flips through his journal in 2004, where he stumbles upon a note he had previously written to himself: "If anything goes wrong, Desmond Hume will be my constant."

-This discovery is more than a simple reminder; it underscores the intricate, closed-loop nature of time presented in the episode.
 The fact that Daniel receives crucial information about time travel from Desmond in the past and later reminds himself of Desmond’s unique role through a note he penned further illustrates the show's recurring theme of time as a self-contained loop—events in the future influencing the past, and vice versa, without a clear origin.

 Trivia about The Constant